nediyonbe/Scheduling/README.md

 While the real life example that triggered the creation of this program takes place in a manufacturing environment, it can be applied to almost any projet management / scheduling job

+Between the 2 python files, PlanCap2.0.py is an earlier version developed by traditional python objects such as dicts.
+Capacity with PANDAS.py makes use of pandas for storing variables which makes the model execution faster.
+This last file is the actual model being developed.

 ## Constraints
 1. Tasks may have a precedence prerequisite i.e. to be able to start task B, task A should have ended
 2. Each task must be finished before a given deadline i.e. latest finish time